-Crews entered by the State Associations for the Interstate Masters Events shall be D-Grade crews (av. age 50-54), except that where a State Association is unable to field a D-Grade crew it may enter a C-Grade crew (av. age 43-49) with the agreement of a majority on the RA Council (excluding the Councillor of the State/Territory applying for exemption).
+Crews entered by the State Associations for the Interstate Masters Events shall be D-Grade crews (av. age 50-54), except that where a State Association is unable to field a D-Grade crew it may enter a crew of C-Grade (43-49) or E-Grade (55-59) with the agreement of the other State Associations.
+Such agreement may not be unreasonably withheld.